timm3/ASSDIC/README.md

 If many and/or long words are necessary, leave out the subtitle.

+##### Using Github Issues/Projects
+Listed here are the stages and statuses of an issue in the `TODO` project.
+* `inert` - a proposed issue, be it a bugfix, enhancement, or feature
+* `initialized` - issue has been greenlighted for development
+* `pro-o'cedin'` - issue is being worked on
+* `debriefing` - submitted work for an issue is being reviewed
+* `assimilated` - the work has been accepted and merged
+* `crushed` - issue proposal has been denied and closed

 #### With Documentation

 Write them in markdown.
 See the resources below.